stb-tester/stb-tester/README.rst

     `match_parameters` (stbt.MatchParameters) default: MatchParameters()
       Customise the image matching algorithm.
 See the documentation for `MatchParameters` for details.

+    `region` (stbt.Region) default: Region.ALL
+      Only search within the specified region of the video frame.

 match_text(text, frame=None, region=Region.ALL, mode=OcrMode.PAGE_SEGMENTATION_WITHOUT_OSD, lang=None, tesseract_config=None)
     Search the screen for the given text.